boxiangliu/locuscompare/README.md

 In `locuscompare.R`, change the path to `tabix`, `bgzip`, and `plink`.
 Both `tabix` and `bgzip` are part of `htslib`, which can be download [here](http://www.htslib.org/download/); `plink` can be downloaded [here](https://www.cog-genomics.org/plink2).

 In `server.R`, change the path to `in_fn1` and `in_fn2`.
-These two files should contain summary statistics for two GWAS studies.
+These two files should be tab-delimited and contain summary statistics for two GWAS studies.
 Each file should have the following four columns:

 1. rsid
 2. chr